 We shift to Laptops because they are compact enough, and it is easier to carry them with you, yet versatile enough to run the applications you want.
-You can do your serious work without being affected by your surroundings; you can start your work at home, in the office, or a college classroom.
+You can do your serious work without being affected by your surroundings; you can start your work at home, in the office, or in a college classroom.
 Laptop size does matter for everyone.
-Let’s see one example to begin with.
+Let’s see one example, to begin with.

 Computer games are some of the best moments of everyone’s childhood.
-Although the games might differ from person to person, the experience, fun, and enjoyment are perfect in all of us.
+Although the games might differ from person to person, the experience, fun, and enjoyment are perfect for all of us.
 With the emergence of mobile, tablets, consoles, and even gaming laptops, the game playing experience has enhanced.
 When it comes to gaming, a person will always favor a bigger screen for a more realistic feeling and a broader vision angle.

 Is A 17-Inch Laptop Too Big to Work On?

 To do so, let’s begin with the pros and cons of the same.